Andyzr/work_zone_safety/README.md

 ### Map-matching

 1. Using the work zone data (from [PennDOT Road Condition Reporting System](https://www.penndot.gov/Doing-Business/OnlineServices/Pages/Developer-Resources-DocumentationAPI.aspx)) and roadway network data (from [PennDOT Open Share, PennShare](https://data-pennshare.opendata.arcgis.com/datasets/rmsseg-state-roads)), run map-matching algorithms in `./datapreprocessing/map-matching-workzone-within.py`.
 This step will identify area of work zones on the PennShare map.
 2. Run `./datapreprocessing/map-matching-workzone-all-files-to-db.py`.
 This step will identify the upstream and downstream area of work zones on the PennShare map.
-The results will save in a Sqlite3 database (`wz_loc.db`).
+The results will save in a SQLite database (`wz_loc.db`).
 3. Using the [PennDOT crash data](https://pennshare.maps.arcgis.com/apps/webappviewer/index.html?id=8fdbf046e36e41649bbfd9d7dd7c7e7e), run `./datapreprocessing/map-matching-crash.py`.
 This step will identify the locations of crashes, stored in separate files.
 4. Run `./datapreprocessing/crash-files-to-db.py`.
-This step will convert the location of crashes into a Sqlite3 database (`crash_db.db`).
+This step will convert the location of crashes into a SQLite database (`crash_db.db`).

 ### Other work zone information to database